amahaja5/betting-line-data-explore/README.md

 # betting-line-data-explore
 Exploration of the-odds-api.com.
-Get your own api there.
+Get your own api key there.